-In a recent highly publicized case, Palmer was co-counsel in a trial that resulted in a $57.1 million jury verdict against a Johnson & Johson subidiary for a central Pennsylavia woman who was left permanently injured by the company's defective vaginal mesh device.
-The award included $50 million in punitive damages. (read the article)
+In another highly publicized case, Palmer was co-counsel in a trial that resulted in a $57.1 million jury verdict against Johnson & Johson's Ethicon Inc. for a central Pennsylavia woman who was left permanently injured by the company's defective vaginal mesh device.
+That award included $50 million in punitive damages. (read the article)

 Palmer was co-counsel in cases that brought settlements totaling $3.5 million against the manufacturer of the Toypedo swimming pool toy.
 In one incident, a 17-year-old Florida high school student lost an eye, while in the other a Milwaukee-area man lost an eye after he was struck by the plastic projectile.

 Palmer's successes earned her recognition from the independent survey group Super Lawyers as a 2018 and 2019 Rising Star, designating her as among the top 2.5 percent of attorneys in the state who are 40 or younger.

 Before joining Kline & Specter, Palmer spent two years as a city prosecutor and won jury verdicts – and lengthy sentences – against criminals in trials involving drugs and illegal weapons charges.
 She also prosecuted hundreds of bench trials (those decided by a judge) and negotiated pleas in cases in Municipal Court and the Court of Common Pleas involving aggravated assault, robbery, burglary, firearms and drug offenses.

 Palmer earned her law degree from the University of Pennsylvania Law School, where she was executive editor of the Journal of Law and Social Change, a progressive student-run publication that promotes a scholarly approach to challenge social injustice.